wso2/docs-is/en/docs/guides/login/oidc-scopes-claims.md

     The `oidc-scope-config.xml` file enables grouping of claims that are bound to a scope value in OpenID Connect (OIDC).
     By default, the `oidc-scope-config.xml` file is located inside the `<IS_HOME>/repository/conf/identity` directory.
     In the very first server start-up, the scopes and claims values defined in this file will be stored in the database.
-    Thereafter the changes which we do to this file won't be applicable.
+    Thereafter the changes made to this file will not be applicable.

 ----